Spring Lake Park Reserve

 Find out more and get involved

 - Volunteer with us to restore places like this.

 - Learn more about fishers moving south.

 - Check out other prairie wonderlands.

-- Contact project lead FMR Senior Ecologist Karen Schik.
+- Contact project leads Senior Ecologist Karen Schik and Ecologist Leah Weston.

 Partners and funders for our work at Spring Lake Park Reserve